Freeway (1996 film)

-Freeway is a 1996 American black comedy crime film written and directed by Matthew Bright and produced by Oliver Stone.
+Freeway is a 1996 American dark comedy crime thriller film written and directed by Matthew Bright, and produced by Oliver Stone.
 It stars Kiefer Sutherland, Reese Witherspoon and Brooke Shields.
 The film's plot is a dark take on the fairy tale "Little Red Riding Hood".

-The film received favorable reviews, but did poorly at the box office.
+The film premiered at the 1996 Sundance Film Festival, where it competed for the Grand Jury Prize.
+It was later screened on HBO on June 8, 1996, and due to favorable reviews, it was given a brief theatrical release.
+The film has gone on to achieve cult status.

 Plot

-Vanessa Lutz is an illiterate teenager living south of Los Angeles.
+Vanessa Lutz is a 14-year-old illiterate teenager living south of Los Angeles.
 Her mother, Ramona, is arrested in a prostitution sting, and her stepfather, Larry, is taken in on drug and child abuse charges.
-Social worker Mrs. Sheets comes to take Vanessa away, but she handcuffs the social worker to a bed and runs away.
+Social worker Mrs. Sheets comes to pick up Vanessa, but she runs away.

-Taking Mrs. Sheets' run-down car, Vanessa plans to go live with her grandmother in Stockton.
-Along the way, she stops to see her boyfriend Chopper Wood, a local gang member, to tell him about her trip.
+Taking her mother's run-down car, Vanessa plans to live with her grandmother in Stockton.
+Along the way, she stops to see her boyfriend Chopper Wood, a gang member, to tell him about her trip.
 He gives her a gun to sell upon arriving at her destination.
-Minutes after Vanessa leaves, he is killed in a drive-by shooting.
-Later, Bob Wolverton, a counselor at a school for boys with emotional problems, picks her up on the side of the highway when the car breaks down.
-He offers to take her as far as L.A., where he is headed.
+Shortly after Vanessa leaves, he is killed in a drive-by shooting.
+The car breaks down, leaving her on the side of the highway where she is picked up by Bob Wolverton, a counselor at a school for boys with emotional problems.
+He offers to take her as far as L.A.

-Over the long drive, Vanessa comes to trust Bob, and confesses to him the details of her painfully dysfunctional life, including sexual abuse by her stepfather and foster parents.
-At one point, Vanessa shows Bob a photo she keeps in her wallet of her biological father (whose picture, unbeknownst to her, is of mass murderer Richard Speck).

-That evening, Bob attacks Vanessa, revealing he is the "I-5 Killer".
-She turns the tables on him, however, and shoots him several times before escaping.
-Going to a local restaurant, her blood-stained appearance prompts the owners to call 9-1-1.
-As she leaves the restaurant, Vanessa is arrested and questioned by police detectives, Mike Breer and Garnet Wallace, who write her off as a carjacker, even though she insists Bob had tried to kill her and had told her about his crimes.
+Over the long drive, Vanessa comes to trust Bob and confesses the details of her dysfunctional life, including sexual abuse by her stepfather and foster parents.
+That evening, Bob reveals he is a serial killer dubbed the "I-5 Killer" and attacks Vanessa.
+She turns the tables on him, however, and shoots him several times before fleeing to a diner where her blood-stained appearance prompts the owners to call 911.
+She is arrested and questioned by police detectives Mike Breer and Garnet Wallace, who write her off as a carjacker, even though she insists Bob tried to kill her and told her about his crimes.